HacktoberfestSIT/Edu-Code/README.md

 - Make PR which is thoughtful
 - Do not forget to write your name on the Contributors.md file
 - 🌸 Kind of Contributions you can make
-- The first and the most easy kind of contribution you can make is changing the Documentation.
 - You can change the UI/UX design of the website and make it look even better.
 - You can add more content to the given website by adding more pages or sections to it.
 - Or any kind of change you find valid for the betterment of the website.